Royston-Soh/JSON_Tabulator/README.md

 May not work on all API weblinks/dataframe... but here it goes anyway.

-To access the app, use the link [JSON Tabulator](https://royston-soh.shinyapps.io/JSON_Tabulator)
+To access the app, use the link

 https://royston-soh.shinyapps.io/JSON_Tabulator/